atulnarayan16/AD-1-Project/README.md

 2. Array-based data structures
    </br>
    2.1 Stack
+   Q-Write a program or stack operation to POP item ?
    </br>
    2.2 Dynamic Stack
+   Q-Write a menu driven program of stack operations using linked list ?
    </br>
    2.3 Linked Stack
+   Q-Write a menu driven program of stack operations using array ?
    </br>

 3. Tree-based data structures